james-mcgregor100/JamesMcGregor_T1A1/readme.md

 ```
 ### **Explanation of my thought process**

-To be completely honest, I struggled for more than 24 hours trying to figure out how to write this program.
 There were two main issues that I was having while trying to come up with a way to write this program:
 &nbsp;
 &nbsp;